Merkel says court ruling gives security to German taxpayers

 BERLIN Chancellor Angela Merkel said the German Constitutional Court's ruling on Wednesday allowing for ratification of the euro zone's rescue fund on certain conditions provided security for German lawmakers and taxpayers.

-The court earlier ruled that an injunction against the European Stability Mechanism (ESM) and the euro zone's new fiscal compact was largely unfounded but said the German lower house of parliament must approve any future increases in Germany's liability beyond 190 billion euros (152.4 billion pounds).
+The court earlier ruled that an injunction against the European Stability Mechanism (ESM) and the euro zone's new fiscal compact was largely unfounded but said the German lower house of parliament must approve any future increases in Germany's liability beyond 190 billion euros ($245.57 billion).

 "Affirming the rights of the parliament gives everyone in this house as well as the taxpayers and citizens of this country security," Merkel told the lower house, the Bundestag, during a debate on the 2013 budget.